anzu-3278/AoE2-Theorycrafting/Civilizations/Muscovites.md

 ## Civilization Bonuses

- - **Fur Trade**
+### Fur Trade

+#### Effect
  - Hunters deposit additional gold equal to 20% of the food being deposited.
  - Scouts and Cavalry Archers can gather from huntable animals, with 2x the carry capacity of a Villager.

-   - This is largely a callback to the Age of Empires 4 version of the Rus, which have a similar bonus.
+#### History

  - While not unique among fur trading centers, the prevalence and volume of fur trading in the region provides some historical justification to the bonus.
 Fur trading was one of the first institutions implemented in newly conquered territories as Muscovy/Russia expanded eastward.
+ - This is largely a callback to the Age of Empires 4 version of the Rus, which have a similar bonus.

+#### Gameplay

  - This is intended to provide the Muscovites with a strong Dark Age and encourage either drushing or encourage Feudal Scout play.
  - This will provide around 200 gold in a typical Dark Age, which is on par with bonuses like the Portuguese, Japanese, Ethiopians and others.
 Given that it’s gold, it provides the potential for an extended Militia rush or Man At Arms rush, or Fast Castling without needing to build a Mining Camp.
 However, unlike these other similar bonuses, it does not provide economic benefit, since eco upgrades don’t cost gold - it must be used aggressively.

- - **Detinets**
+### Detinets

+#### Effect

  - 40% of the stone cost of Castles and Towers is replaced with wood.

+ #### History
+ - In northern Russia, most defences were wood rather than stone, and Muscovy controlled a large network of fortifications across their territory.
  - This is a straight port of the [current Slavs unique tech](https://ageofempires.fandom.com/wiki/Detinets).

-   - In northern Russia, most defences were wood rather than stone, and Muscovy controlled a large network of fortifications across their territory.
+ #### Gameplay

  - While the tech currently has a decent effect for expanding with Castles in the mid to late game, the fact that it requires a Castle to be researched means that expansion across the map is slower and in some situations it might not pay off to go for an early Castle at all.
 This is intended to make that decision easier and provide greater flexibility with regards to your eco layout.
  - A hidden defensive aspect of this bonus is that you need fewer stone miners, meaning a smaller proportion of your economy is exposed in distant stone mines where they can be picked off, especially before your first Castle.

- - **Open Terrain Siegecraft**
+### Open Terrain Siegecraft

+#### Effect

  - Siege Workshop units are 15% cheaper.

+#### History

  - This is also a straight port of the current [Slavs](https://ageofempires.fandom.com/wiki/Slavs) bonus.
 It will work differently here due to the differences in tech tree (Slavs get Siege Onager and Siege Ram but not Bombard Cannon).
-   - This is also intended to play into the quantity over quality approach that the Muscovites have with their defences.
  - The historical justification here is a bit tenuous - siege weapons are easier to drive over vast open terrain, and are less prone to break down and need repairs.
 While this is not at all unique to the Muscovites, it is notable for them due to the extent of their conquests, and the abundance of wood in their native lands that would make building siege weapons easier.
 Secondarily, this might be justified by the artillery foundries of Smolensk as the reasoning behind cheap Bombard Cannons, though that only kicked in historically at the start of the 17th century, after the AoE2 timeframe.

+#### Gameplay

+ - This is also intended to play into the quantity over quality approach that the Muscovites have with their defences.
  - The gameplay justification here is that without this, the game plan would revolve around Cavalry and Castles basically every game, since no other option would offer any advantage, with only potential Crossbows or Monks as a subversive tech switch rather than an actual strong point.
 This is an alternative to that, and now opens the civ up to multiple new strategies.
  - Additionally, given your defensive buildings cost a decent amount of wood now, I wanted to somewhat dampen the inherent dependence this civilization would have on a large wood economy.
 While it would make historical sense for them to struggle on wood-light maps, they should not be crippled by that significantly more than a generic civilization - only slightly more.

 ## Team Bonus

- - **Life on the Frontier**
+### Life on the Frontier

+#### Effect

  - All units and buildings +1 Line of Sight.

+#### History

  - While today we consider medieval Russia to be a land on the outer fringes of civilization, this is largely because we don't know a lot about their neighbors.
 Rather than refer to a frontier between civilization and barbarism, this refers to efficiently taming a land that had very little in the way of prior infrastructure - as opposed to places like the Mediterranean, Middle East, South Asia and East Asia, where large and complex civilizations had already existed.
  - We see very early (for the region) examples of artisanship, road and river travel and commerce, and interconnected cities built by tribes in what would become the Moscow region, like the Vyatichi and the Krivichi.

+#### Gameplay

  - I didn't like the idea of another bonus referencing trade, so instead I aggregated all these "infrastructure" related specifics into a bonus that would be a significant help when exploring the map, sending villagers forward and expanding to more Town Centers, all things that would be representative of a historical Muscovite early game.
  - A significant number of distinct tribes existed in a fairly interconnected system because of this, so I figured it would make sense as a Team Bonus.

 ## Unique Techs

 ### Castle Age: Oprichnina

+#### Stats

  - Cost: 300 food, 400 gold
  - Research Time: 40 seconds

+ #### Effect
  - Cavalry deal +3 damage against Villagers, Trade Units, [Monks](https://ageofempires.fandom.com/wiki/Armor_class:_Monk), [Heavy Cavalry](../ArmorClasses/HeavyCavalry.md) and [buildings](https://ageofempires.fandom.com/wiki/Armor_class:_Building).
+ - This does not affect Cavalry Archers, only the Scout, [Boyar](../Units/Boyar.md) and Lancer lines at the Stable.

+#### History

  - The Oprichnina was a political police organization and personal guard of Tsar Ivan IV, intended to target any disloyal nobles within newly conquered territories.
 This included seizing land, resettling populations and confiscating wealth.

+#### Gameplay

  - This is intended to provide the Muscovites with powerful raiding options in the mid game, as well as offset weaknesses against enemy Heavy Cavalry, given that Muscovites lack both Camels and Halberdiers.
- - This does not affect Cavalry Archers, only the Scout, [Boyar](../Units/Boyar.md) and Lancer lines at the Stable.

 ### Imperial Age: Tatar Mercenaries

+#### Stats

  - Cost: 800 food, 800 wood
  - Research Time: 25 seconds

+#### Effect

  - Cavalry Archers receive +1 attack and range, and +1/+1 armor.
  - Cavalry Archer wood cost changed to gold.
  - Cavalry Archers can be trained at Castles.

+#### History

  - As Muscovy expanded into the territories of the Golden Horde, they had absorbed massive populations of Cumans, Tatars and other Turkic peoples.
 The import and utilization of nomadic style warfare and exploration would allow Russia to rapidly expand south to the Caspian and east into Siberia, with small elite cavalry corps maintaining control across the vast territories.

+#### Gameplay

- - Gameplay wise, this is intended to remove a key weakness of the current Slavs design, namely that they have no good ranged options at all other than maybe Scorpions.
+ - This is intended to remove a key weakness of the current Slavs design, namely that they have no good ranged options at all other than maybe Scorpions.
 I intended to design the Muscovites around lacking Bracer as well, but having at least decent ranged options to supplement their strong cavalry.
  - This is by all means a tradeoff rather than a strict bonus, and at 100 gold each this will not be worth it every game, but playing to your strengths and maintaining map control with Castles all over the map will let you keep your precious numbers alive by garrisoning.
 Utilizing Tatar Cavalry Archers to control patrol a map laden with fortifications guarding your trade routes will be very historically appropriate.
  - Yes, these are intended to be stat-wise equivalent to fully upgraded Tatar Cavalry Archers.

 ## Unique Units

 ### Strelet

+ - Cheap, light gunpowder unit

+#### Stats

  - Cost: 10 food, 40 gold
  - Non-Elite Unit Stats